Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent legginess.

-Temperature and Humidity
+Temperature & Humidity

 Fertilizer

-Potting Mix
+Potting Soil

 Repotting

-Repot young Philodendron ilsemanii Variegata at the beginning of the growing season.
+Repot the young Philodendron ilsemanii Variegata at the beginning of the growing season.
 Use a pot that is 1-2 sizes larger and loose, free-draining soil that is rich in organic matter.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Check out these pots with drainage holes on Amazon.

 The large Mottled Ilsemanii may be impossible to repot due to their enormous size.
 Therefore, replenish the top 2-3 inches of soil at the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.

-Pruning
+Pruning & Maintenance

 Pruning Philodendron ilsemanii Variegata involves removal of yellow and dead leaves to maintain the plant neat and also discourage pests and diseases.

 To encourage a bushy and compact growth, pinch off the growing tips at a point above the node as new growth emerges from a node.
 The tips can be used to propagate new plants.
-Cutback the leggy stems to the soil level at the beginning of the growing season to rejuvenate growth.
-Learn more on how to prune houseplants.

-Philodendron ilsemanii Variegata (Mottled Ilsemanii) propagation can be done during the growing season from stem cuttings.
-The stem cuttings can be rooted in soil or in water.
+Philodendron ilsemanii Variegata propagation is best done at the beginning of the growing season from stem cuttings.
+The stem cuttings can be rooted either in water or in soil.

-Insert the cutting in moist, well-drained soil while ensuring that at least one leaf node is below the soil.
+2. Submerge 2-3 inches of lower cut end of the cutting in a jar of clean water while ensuring at least one leaf node is below the water surface.

-Place the set up in a warm, well-lit place and maintain the soil moist until new growth emerges.
+3. Place the set up in a well-lit place away from direct sunlight.

-Take a stem cutting of about 4-5 inches long from a healthy Philodendron ilsemanii Variegata by cutting the stem below a leaf node.
-Strip off the lower leaves.
+1. Take a stem cutting of about 4-5 inches long from a healthy plant by cutting the stem below a leaf node.

-Place the cutting in a jar of clean water while ensuring at least one leaf node is below the water surface.
+3. Insert 2-3 inches of the stem into moist, free-draining soil while ensuring that at least one leaf node is below the soil.

-Maintain the soil moist until new growth has emerged on the cuttings.
+5. Keep the soil moist until new growth emerges.

 Philodendron ilsemanii Variegata, Mottled Ilsemanii